• Skip to primary navigation

 Increasing Cold In-Place Recycling Efficiency for Pavement Rehabilitation

-August 2, 2022 by Julie Swiler Leave a Comment
+August 2, 2022 by Julie Swiler

 A convoy of equipment finishes road surface.

-New tools will help local road engineers reliably estimate the curing time of a cold in-place recycling (CIR) layer.
+A new tool will help local road engineers reliably estimate the curing time of a cold in-place recycling (CIR) layer.
 This cost-effective and environmentally friendly asphalt repaving method will now be more efficient.

 CIR involves pulverizing the top layer of old pavement, mixing it with water and a stabilizing agent such as emulsified asphalt, and reapplying the mixture to fill in holes and cracks.
 A final layer is added to seal and preserve the recycled pavement layer.